fleetdm/fleet/articles/fleet-4.24.0.md

 Fleet 4.24.0 gives you greater visibility into who ran live queries.
 These insights will help you create a richer audit trail and test the performance impact of specific queries.

 You’ll see these notifications in the activity feed on the Dashboard page.
-Each notification will include the user’s name, as well as an option to show the query.
-If the query has been saved, you’ll also see the query’s name.
-If the query hasn’t been saved, no query name will be included.
+Each notification includes the user’s name, how long ago the query was run, and how many hosts were queried.
+If the query has been saved, you’ll see the query’s name.
+If the query hasn’t been saved, no query name will be displayed.

+You’ll also have the option to show the query.
 Selecting *Show query* opens the Query modal, which displays the query’s SQL.

 ## Enjoy easier navigation on Host details and Dashboard pages
 **Available in Fleet Free and Fleet Premium**